 “I was roaming the internet when I came across houses listed as “take over payment” properties.
-I did a quick google search and got another term for the – “subject to” properties.
+I did a quick Google search and got another term for them – “subject to” properties.
 Do you know anything about this?
 An investor agrees to make the payments on your house, they find a renter, and then ultimately sell or refinance your house.
 You remain responsible for the payments but they pay them.
 The bank doesn’t know anything about it.
 Apparently it’s legit, or can be, but also seems shady.
 Thoughts?”

 What is “Subject To” Real Estate?

 In it’s simplest form, a deal negotiated as “subject to” refers to the situation where a property is bought or sold with an existing mortgage, but the buyer claims the property while the seller actually retains the original mortgage.

 In essence, the seller’s mortgage payments are made by the buyer but the lender is not notified of the property’s transaction.

 As a purchaser, this might be an ideal situation if:

 - your are not creditworthy